leo-bogert/bumblebee-multiscreen-tools/README.md

     restarting Bumblebee using ```service bumblebeed restart```, and rerunning the dock-handler.
   - rebooting using ```reboot```.

+### Parts of screen are black, KDE tray icons are misplaced

+These rendering errors go away on their own by moving windows around a bit.

+You can e.g. try to de-maximize a window and maximize it again.

 ### External screen not working

 switch-screen may fail to switch to the external screen due to Nvidia GPU initialization failing.